agrc/gis.utah.gov/about/policy/sgid/index.md

 All edits made to the internal SGID will be captured in `Last update date` in the metadata, in the [SGID Update log](https://docs.google.com/spreadsheets/d/11ASS7LnxgpnD0jN4utzklREgMf1pcvYjcXcIcESHweQ/edit#gid=0), and as an update on the AGRC website data page.

+If making a schema change, please consider updating any domain descriptions that do not match the domain value.
+See this [document](https://docs.google.com/document/d/12bdtmtv-ZVF9g-lFshbobx8DbKX9LfbL44HawLjFTVw/edit?usp=sharing) to learn more about this effort.

 ## Removing SGID Products
 {: .text-left }

-When data or services are deprecated, the [Cemetery](https://github.com/agrc/cemetery) project is used.
+When deprecating data or services in the SGID, please follow the steps outlined in the [Life Cycle](https://github.com/agrc/cemetery) project.